seilylook/devlog/content/posts/infra_structure/kubernetes/cka/lab_test/index.en.md

 apt-cache madison kubeadm
 ```

-Based on the version information displayed by apt-cache madison, it indicates that for Kubernetes version 1.30.0, the available package version is 1.30.0-1.1.
-Therefore, to install kubeadm for Kubernetes v1.30.0, use the following command:
+Based on the version information displayed by `apt-cache madison`, it indicates that for kubernetes version `1.30.0`, the available package version is `1.30.0-1.-1`.
+Therefore, to install kubeadm for kubernetes, `v1.30.0`, use the following command:

 ```bash
 apt-get install kubeadm=1.30.0-1.1